300-Hour Advanced Yoga Teacher Training

 Rather than existing as its own module, teaching methodology is woven throughout the entire programme.
 You will develop continuously through teaching practice, observation, peer and mentor feedback, practical assessments, reflective journalling, class planning, and personal teaching assignments.

-Format: 3-Day Intensive · 4-Week Online “Anatomy of the Breath” (4 × 2hr live sessions) · 3-Day Deep Dive · 2-Day Facilitator Certification
+Format: 3-Day Intensive · 4-Week Online “Anatomy of the Breath” (4 × 2,5hr live online sessions) · 3-Day Deep Dive · 2-Day Facilitator Certification

 Dates: 5–7 March 2027 (In person) | 10, 17, 24, 31 March 2027 — 4 × 2.5h Live Online | 9–11 April 2027 (In person) | 30 April – 2 May 2027 (In person)